mstratman/masfx.io/pages/how_to_solder/troubleshooting/burnt_pad.md

 <div class="columns" markdown="1">

-The copper pad may lift off the PCB if you apply heat for too long <small>(e.g. more than 4 seconds)</small>, or don't let the PCB cool down long enough before reheating a joint.
+The copper pad may lift off the PCB if you apply heat for too long <small>(e.g., more than 4 seconds)</small>, or don't let the PCB cool down long enough before reheating a joint.
 This causes a disconnect between the component and the rest of the circuit.

 **This is one of the trickier problems to solve so take great care not to overheat your joints!**